andrealachi/SWG-Documentation/documentation/qgis/README.md

 These complementary tools support more complex data‑processing scenarios such as bulk imports, schema transformations, QC procedures, and integration with external systems.

-For a complete understanding of the database structure, its constraints, relationships, and the required loading logic, users should refer to the [**Data Loading & Modelling Guide** e](./data_loading.md) , which defines the conceptual and structural foundations of the Geopackage.
+For a complete understanding of the database structure, its constraints, relationships, and the required loading logic, users should refer to the [**Data Loading & Modelling Guide**](./data_loading.md) , which defines the conceptual and structural foundations of the Geopackage.